Proton exchange membrane electrolysis

 Electrolysis of water is an important technology for the production of hydrogen to be used as an energy carrier.
 With fast dynamic response times, large operational ranges, and high efficiencies, water electrolysis is a promising technology for energy storage coupled with renewable energy sources.
 In terms of sustainability and environmental impact, PEM electrolysis is considered as a promising technique for high purity and efficient hydrogen production since it emits only oxygen as a by-product without any carbon emissions.
+The IEA said in 2022 that more effort was needed.
+The availability of iridium may be a constraint for the widespread adoption of PEM technology.

 History

 The use of a PEM for electrolysis was first introduced in the 1960s by General Electric, developed to overcome the drawbacks to the alkaline electrolysis technology.
 The initial performances yielded 1.0 A/cm2 at 1.88 V which was, compared to the alkaline electrolysis technology of that time, very efficient.
 In the late 1970s the alkaline electrolyzers were reporting performances around 0.215 A/cm2 at 2.06 V, thus prompting a sudden interest in the late 1970s and early 1980s in polymer electrolytes for water electrolysis.
 PEM water electrolysis technology is similar to PEM fuel cell technology, where solid poly-sulfonated membranes, such as nafion, fumapem, were used as a electrolyte (proton conductor).

 A thorough review of the historical performance from the early research to that of today can be found in chronological order with many of the operating conditions in the 2013 review by Carmo et al.